SharpenYourSword/DataScienceLab4Lawyers/README.md

 Command line steps are captured in **snippets.md**.

 ## Feedback / Questions?
-Please use the repo's issues and let me know how this can be better.
+Please use the repo's issues and for feedback and questions.

+## Arrange a Group/Custom Session
+I started up the Sunlight Labs and was the first Chief Data Officer at the Federal Communications Commission.
+I speak on this stuff all the time.
+Contact me at gregeelin@gitmachines.com to arrange for an awesome, inspiring group training with your staff on data science and cloud computing.